Treats bacterial infections. This medicine is a macrolide antibiotic.

 - Single dose (Zmax® extended-release oral liquid or powder):

-- Take this medicine on an empty stomach.
-Take your dose at least 1 hour before you eat, or 2 hours after you eat.
+- Take this medicine on an empty stomach at least 1 hour before you eat, or 2 hours after you eat.

 - You must take the liquid within 12 hours after the pharmacist gives it to you.

 - Shake the bottle well before you measure the medicine.
-Measure your dose with a marked measuring spoon, cup, or syringe if you only need to use part of the liquid in the bottle.
+Measure your dose with a marked measuring spoon, cup, or syringe.

-- This medicine is sometimes given as a single dose.
-If you are taking multiple doses and you miss a dose or forget to use your medicine, use it as soon as you can.
-If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
+- Missed dose: If you are taking multiple doses, take the dose as soon as you remember.
+If it is almost time for your next dose, wait until then to take a regular dose.
 Do not use extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Oral liquid for multiple doses: Store at room temperature or in the refrigerator.
 Use it within 10 days of filling the prescription.